 Condensing the study of American history into something manageable can be extremely difficult and time consuming.
 Sometimes the best way to really learn about a specific person or time period is by visiting a museum or house dedicated to that person or era.
-Here is a list of 24 fabulous historical sites that you and your students will love visiting.
+Here is a list of 24 American History Field Trip Sites that you and your students will love visiting.

 Note: Due to the fallout from Covid, most of these sites are functioning differently which can entail complications.
 If it is easier for your family to stay home, most websites offer virtual tours, lectures, and exhibits.

 My students like that Dave Raymond details the 'why' and not just the 'when' of historical events. ~ Judy